nabeelvalley/website/static/content/blog/2020/07-04/filtering-in-bw.md

 ![Colour Version of Discussion Image](/content/blog/2020/07-04/images/colour.jpg =60%x60%)
 </center>

-For our discussion there are two important aspects of this image to note:
+For our discussion there are a few important aspects of this image to note:

 1. The image is darkest in the background (top left) and transitions to being brighter in the foreground (bottom right)
 2. We primarily have the subject in **red** and the background element (leaves) in **green**